apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

 C:\Users\Ron\source\repos\lucene

 ### Why not clone the code directly from Java Lucene Repo?
-It turns out that it’s no longer possible to directly compile the Lucene 4.8 code obtained from the Java Lucene Repo without modification.
-Unlike NuGet which makes old versions available forever and is always online, Maven has lots of mirrors that may cease to exist at some point, and that is what’s happed, so the configuration in the Java Lucene 4.8 Repo is out of date and no longer builds.
+It turns out that it's no longer possible to directly compile the Lucene 4.8 code obtained from the Java Lucene Repo without modification.
+Unlike NuGet which makes old versions available forever and is always online, Maven has lots of mirrors that may cease to exist at some point, and that is what's happed, so the configuration in the Java Lucene 4.8 Repo is out of date and no longer builds.

 In addition, Java 8 (which we need for Eclipse) detects an error in the code that Java 7 did not, so the build doesn't complete.
 It is due to some fields that are marked final that are disposed at the end of the constructor (so they really don't need to be fields).
 Taking the final keyword off of the field removes the error.
 So, the project has to be modified slightly so all of this can happen.